Sign In / Sign Out

 The cost of obtaining the record through the website is $3.00.
 This fee is payable directly to the site.
 This fee is the responsibility of the student.
 If you have an out-of-state driver's license, you should consult your state's department or division of motor vehicles in order to get a driver's license record.

-Spring deadline - April 16, 2018 - Students who are eligible to enter the CWEP as of Fall 2018, should apply by this deadline.
-This would be students who will have already taken SWU 311 by Spring 2018, or will be taking SWU 311 in Fall 2018 and meet all the academic eligibility requirements identified in the Eligibility Section.
-Students should have junior status or 56 credits by Fall 2018.
+Fall deadline - October 22, 2018 - Students who are eligible to enter the CWEP as of Spring 2019, should apply by this deadline.
+This would be students who will have already taken SWU 311 by Fall 2018, or will be taking SWU 311 in Spring 2019 and meet all the academic eligibility requirements identified in the Eligibility Section.
+Students should have junior status or 56 credits by Spring/January 2019.

 The CWEP has an application deadline each fall and spring.